Natural Marks in Full-Grain Leather: Why “Imperfections” Are a Sign of Quality

 Why Real Leather Has Natural Marks

-• -Scars and healed wounds from ranch life
+• Scars and healed wounds or scratches from ranch life, fencing, or brush

-• -Wrinkles and stretch marks from natural movement
+• Wrinkles and stretch marks from natural growth and movement

-• -Grain variation that changes across the hide
+• Grain variation that changes across different areas of the hide

-• -Insect bites or brands, depending on the environment and ranching practices
+• Insect bites, tick scars, or ranch brands depending on the animal’s environment and ranching practices

 Are These Marks Considered Defects?